How we calculate what you may have to pay towards your care

 If you have savings and other assets below the capital limits described above (£23,250 for long-term residential care or care at home) then you will receive a financial assessment to see how much you can pay towards the cost of your care based on those assets and your income.

-- If when we assess you, your savings and other assets are less than £14,250, we will ignore them completely and work out your charge based on your income only.
+We will ignore these completely and work out your charge based on your income only.

 When working out your contribution to the cost of your care services, we will look at any income which is in your name.
 There are national rules about how we treat different types of income.
 Some is ignored in full or in part.